 At the University of La Verne, we are proud to support students who are veterans or serving in the armed forces (two of our regional campuses are located on military installations).
 At all of our campuses, there is a knowledgeable VA Certifying Official who can help you navigate VA policies and procedures.
-The Office of Veteran Students Success acts as an advocate and liaison for military- and VA-affiliated students, and will assist you throughout your educational journey with the University of La Verne.
+The Sara and Michael Abraham Center for Veteran Student Success acts as an advocate and liaison for military- and VA-affiliated students, and will assist you throughout your educational journey with the University of La Verne.

 Student Health Services

 Wellness is crucial for academic success.
 All full-time undergraduate students and international students are enrolled in University Student Medical Insurance as part of their tuition, and other students may opt to purchase insurance.
 Services include first aid, outpatient services for acute and chronic problems, prescription and nonprescription medications, women’s health, birth control, immunizations and vaccinations, physical exams for sports, study abroad and other needs, lab tests, and health and wellness education.